 Dear Sir/Madam,

-GFAiR, hosted by CGIAR/ABC, is seeking to engage GFAiR members, partners and other interested stakeholders to form a on Agroecology.
-Applicants should carefully follow the instructions found in Annex 1 and submit their application using the format detailed in Annex 2.
+GFAiR, hosted by CGIAR/ABC, is seeking to engage GFAiR members, partners and other interested stakeholders to form a Collective Action on Agroecology.

-Submission of proposals

-Proposals must be submitted by email, in strict compliance with the procedures outlined in the Terms of Reference (Annex 1) and must include all sections detailed in Annex 2.
-For proposals to be eligible for consideration, GFAiR must receive the submission, signed by the legal representative, and stamped with the official seal of the applicant organization on or before the 15th of September 2024 at gfair.secretariat@gfair.network.
-Proposals received after this deadline will not be considered.
-GFAiR reserves the right to extend the deadline for submission.
-In such an event, GFAiR will inform potential applicants in writing, specifying the terms and duration of the extension.

 Purpose

-The purpose of this request for proposal is to identify organizations interested in developing and participating in a Collective Action (CA) aimed at promoting agroecology.
-The objective of this initiative is to empower small-scale producers and other stakeholders as key actors in advancing sustainable agricultural practices that improve not only food security and biodiversity, but also resilience to climate change.
-In contributing to a more inclusive and sustainable agricultural transformation, the CA will encompass shared values, operational principles, and concrete strategies designed to demonstrate the importance of agroecological practices for smallholder farmers and local communities.
+The purpose of this request for Expressions of Interest is to identify organizations interested in developing and participating in a Collective Action (CA) aimed at promoting agroecology.
+The objective of this initiative is to empower producers and other stakeholders as key actors in advancing sustainable agricultural practices that improve not only food security and biodiversity, but also resilience to climate change.
+In contributing to a more inclusive and sustainable agricultural transformation, the CA will encompass shared values, operational principles, and concrete strategies designed to demonstrate the importance of agroecological practices for food production, processing and consumption.
+Creating robust market linkages for agroecologically produced goods can ensure economic viability and scaling.

 Organization background